status-im/specs/docs/stable/2-account.md

   ```
   - include BundleContainer
 - a new bundle SHOULD be created at least every 12 hours
-- a bundle is only generated when it is used
+- a node only generates a bundle when it is used
 - a bundle SHOULD be distributed on the contact code channel.
 This is the Whisper and Waku topic `{IK}-contact-code`, where `IK` is the hex encoded public key of the user, prefixed with `0x`.
-The channel is encrypted in the same way public chats are encrypted.
+The node encrypts the channel in the same way it encrypted public chats.

 ### Contact Verification